cudmore/treadmill/docs/docs/index.md

 ###  Python libraries

-Install additional required python libraries using the included requirements.txt file
+Install additional required python libraries using `pip install xxx` where xxx is the name of the library.
+Alternatively, use the included requirements.txt file.

 `pip install -r requirements.txt`